pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/DNA-based methods/Drop-off-Probes.md

+---
+layout: default
+title: Drop-off Probes
+parent: DNA-based ddPCR Methods
+has_children: true
+nav_order: 1
+---

-# Drop-off probes
+# Drop-off Probes

-Owner: Paulius Baltrušis

 When working with SNPs or precise genome editing methods like homology-directed repair (HDR), using multiple probes can be advantageous.
 One probe is designed to target the wild-type sequence, while another targets the mutant sequence (see part A in the image below).